aahnik/wappdriver/README.md

 - send emojis smiley
 - send images, videos, and gifs
 - send documents and files
-- can set a custom timeout, so that runs properly on old computers or with a slow internet connection
+- can set a custom time out  to make wappdriver run properly on old computers or with a slow internet connection
-- more features to be added
+- more new features will be added soon

 [Read](https://aahnik.github.io/wappdriver/docs/Documentation.html) the full Documentation to know about all the features.